xen-42/outer-wilds-third-person-camera/README.md

 Known issues:
 - Can target self with autopilot
 - Tools rotate with you when using free look
+- Free look in zero-g still rotates the player

 Todo:
 - Make different colour fire